 Gaya is a hub of various fascinating, religious and culturally prominent sites that are worth exploring.
 You can arrive here conveniently via a widespread network of roadways, railways, and airways.
 Gaya is approx. 1,000, 1,700, 500 and 2,000km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Listed below are some best travel options that you may consider if planning a visit to the city.

-By Road.
-Traveling by a personal car or bike or an interstate tourist bus will give you a chance to explore village life during the journey.
+Travelling by a personal car or bike or an interstate tourist bus will give you a chance to explore village life during the journey.
 All the top tourist destinations in Gaya are well connected by roadways hence commuting within the city won't be a problem.
-Mentioned below is the estimate of distance in kilometers and the best route to take if arriving from nearby cities of states.
+Mentioned below is the estimate of distance in kilometres and the best route to take if arriving from nearby cities of states.